Quiver Schur algebras for linear quivers: Parabolic category and the Fock space

 \autoref{T:DJMEquivalence} shows that $\Sch[n]\Mod$ induces a grading on the category of finite dimensional modules for the cyclotomic Schur algebras $\ScDJM$.
-On the other hand, in the degenerate case Brundan and Kleshchev~\cite{BK:HigherSchurWeyl} have constructed an equivalence of categories $\O\bijection\ScDJM\Mod,$ where $\O$ is a sum of certain integral blocks of the BGG parabolic category~$\Ocal$ for $\mathfrak{gl}_N(\C)$.
-Deep results of Beilinson, Ginzburg and Soergel~\cite[Theorem 1.1.3]{BGS:Koszul} and Backelin~\cite[Theorem~1.1]{Backelin:Koszul} show that $\O$ admits a Koszul grading and hence that $\ScDJM$ can be endowed with a Koszul grading as well.
-This chapter matches up the gradings on~$\R$ and $\Sch[n]$ with the gradings coming from category~$\O$ and, as a consequence, shows that the graded module category $\Sch[n]\Mod$ is Koszul.
+On the other hand, for the degenerate case ($e=0$) in characteristic zero Brundan and Kleshchev~\cite{BK:HigherSchurWeyl} have constructed an equivalence of categories $\O[n]\bijection\ScDJM\Mod$, where $\O[n]=\bigoplus_{\beta\in Q^+_n}\O[\beta]$ is a sum of certain integral blocks of the BGG parabolic category~$\Ocal$ for $\mathfrak{gl}_N(\C)$.
+Deep results of Beilinson, Ginzburg and Soergel~\cite[Theorem 1.1.3]{BGS:Koszul} and Backelin~\cite[Theorem~1.1]{Backelin:Koszul} show that $\O[n]$ admits a Koszul grading, so it follows that $\ScDJM$ can be endowed with a Koszul grading as well.
+The aim of this chapter is to show that the Koszul grading on category $\Ocal$ coincides with the grading on $\Sch[n]$.
+More precisely, we prove \autoref{THEOREMC} and show that Brundan and Kleshchev's equivalence can be lifted to a graded equivalence $\O[n]\bijection\Sch[n]\Mod$.
+We now give a brief outline of the main arguments in this chapter